ENGROSSING –Kirkus Reviews EXCELLENT –Booklist ESSENTIAL –Vogue

 GAY BAR is searching, erudite and sexy, probing the past, present, and future of queer life while refusing easy binaries.
 GAY BAR is about pleasure, but is deeply serious too.
 It is wonderful — one of the best books I have read in ages.

-author of Daddy Issues + Tomorrow Sex Will Be Good Again
+– Katherine Angel author of Tomorrow Sex Will Be Good Again

 Raunchy, tender, and bracingly erudite, GAY BAR is an archeology, a 4 a.m. afterparty, a disco-and-glitter drenched fever dream.
 Written in luxuriant, sublimely evocative prose, Atherton Lin wafts between personal anecdote and political history, exploring the evolution of queer spaces, and how their disappearance is a sign of what we’ve both gained and lost.
 GAY BAR is pure pleasure to read: like having an intimate conversation with your funniest, smartest friend.